hackclub/hackclub/workshops/notes_to_self/README.md

 ## Part II: The HTML File

-We'll be displaying both a form to create a new note, and the previously created notes, on this page.
+On this page, we'll be displaying a form to create a new note, as well as the previously created notes.

 Thus, we can subdivide the page into two sections -- new note form, and old notes.